Question-Answer Sentence Graph for Joint Modeling Answer Selection: Conclusions

 \section{Conclusions}

-We have presented, to our knowledge, the first graph-based approach for joint modeling sentence-level semantics of question-answer pairs.
-This is different from previous methods using graphs, e.g., MultiHop or Graph-based QA, which mainly model semantics through entities.
-Our approach builds a graph for each test question, constituted by $(q,a)$ pairs as nodes, and edges encoding relations between members of the pairs (QQ, QA, and AA).
-This framework can be seen as an active learning approach that selects supervised and unsupervised pairs for carrying out optimal $(q,a)$ classification.
-Interesting future directions regard how to: (i) improve the accuracy of our approach by building more effective/richer graphs, adding more relations and features, and (ii) design efficient methods for enabling online QA.
+To our knowledge, our model is the first graph-based approach for jointly modeling sentence-level semantics of question-answer pairs for AS2 as an offline processing application, such as those required by community QA, forums, etc. This is different from previous methods using graphs, e.g., MultiHop or Graph-based QA, which mainly model semantics via entities.
+Our approach builds query-specific small-scale training graphs for offline learning, through $(q,a)$ pairs as nodes, and edges encoding relations between members of pairs to capture both supporting question-question, and answer-answer dependencies.
+Further, we demonstrate that our approach achieves significant performance gains over existing SOTA models on AS2 for metrics of P@1, MAP, and MRR.